zephyrproject-rtos/zephyr/doc/devices/dts/device_tree.rst

 the project is compiled.

 A temporary fixup file is required for device tree support on most devices.
-This .fixup file by default resides in the board directory and is named dts.fixup.
+This fixup file by default resides in the board directory and is named dts_fixup.h.
 This fixup file maps the generated include information to the current driver/source usage.

 .. _dt_vs_kconfig: